 The first step of estimation requires classifying the participants into different types using k-means.
 There is a large literature in data mining and statistics about choosing the "optimal" k that trades off the parsimony of having fewer clusters against the reduction in within-cluster variance that arises from additional clusters.
 In this case an additional consideration is that it is important to ensure that the clusters have sufficiently many individuals to allow for estimation of the parameters of interest for this group, but also having sufficiently many clusters to capture the unobserved preference heterogeneity.
-I consider an index of these measures for choosing the "optimal" k which reports k=3 and k=6.
-In order to accommodate additional heterogeneity in consumer preferences, I utilize k=6.55 Figure A23 displays the resulting clusters and the time allocations within each of them.
-The resulting clustering of participants identifies sets of power users.
+I consider an index of these measures for choosing the "optimal" k which reports $k \in \{3, 6\}$.
+In order to accommodate additional heterogeneity in consumer preferences, I utilize $k = 6.5^{11}$ Figure A22 displays the clusters and time allocations within each of them.
+The clustering of participants identifies sets of power users.
 Cluster 1 captures the more typical users of these applications who have moderate usage of each of the applications.
 Clusters 2 and 3 capture the YouTube intensive participants.
 Cluster 4 captures the power users of Reddit.
 Cluster 5 identifies participants who are power users of TikTok, but also use the other social media applications extensively.
 Cluster 6 identifies participants who are power users of Facebook and Instagram.